victoriaberg/movie-recommender/README.md

 This Movie Recommender System is a modular Python application built with FastAPI and Docker.
 It demonstrates full-stack software engineering skills, including data modeling, algorithm implementation, API development, and deployment.
 Users can retrieve top-rated movies via a REST API, and the system is designed to easily extend with collaborative filtering, personalized recommendations, and additional filtering options.

-**Skills showcased:** Python, FastAPI, REST API design, Docker, data processing (pandas), recommendation algorithms, clean code architecture, modular design, version control (Git/GitHub).
+**Skills showcased:** Python, FastAPI, Docker, data processing (pandas), recommendation algorithms, clean code architecture, modular design, version control (Git/GitHub).